 It becomes almost platitudinous to talk about the restorative power of nature, and perhaps even dangerous.
 After all, complacent trust in that power gives us licence to do what we like without thought of the consequences: it will all come right in the end, no matter what we get up to.
 Also, to speak of nature’s bounty seems positively trite when one considers its awesome power to destroy.
 We need only consider the horrendous flooding recently seen in Germany, Belgium and other West European countries.
 People have seen their homes and livelihoods swept away; others have lost their lives.
 Many of the survivors may never fully recover from the trauma.

 Yet nature’s power to regenerate is endlessly remarkable.
-Where the slate in cleared, Nature’s Arts commence their fine work.
-Out of destruction comes something new to astonish us, something still more beautiful perhaps than what was before.
+Where the slate is wiped clean, Nature’s Arts commence their fine work.
+Out of destruction comes something new to astonish us, something still more beautiful perhaps than what was there before.
 Three years ago a frightful storm hit Carmarthenshire.
 One person lost his life, a young man buried in a landslide after alighting from a bus.
 On that day, a landslip occurred behind my own home, blocking the strong watercourse directly behind the house.
 It was a terrifying experience, but we were lucky.
-The waters (up to one’s thighs) hit the house from the ‘blind’ side – ie, where there are no doors or windows – and so, in the end, circumvented us with only minimum incursion, though the powerful, rushing currents enisled the house for many hours.
+The waters (up to one’s thighs) hit the house from the ‘blind’ side – ie, where there are no doors or windows – and so, in the end, circumvented us with only minimum incursion, though the powerful, rushing currents made an island of the house for many hours.
 An entire patch of woodland had been gouged from the land; one small oak tree, wreathed in the summer in honeysuckle, was one of several trees to be washed away.
 This tree had a special significance for me, partly for its mysterious, intoxicating scents on summer nights, but also because I had used it in my first novel, ‘On the Edge of Wild Water’, in which the tree is a subtle but potent presence.
 The little, honeysuckled oak tree remains for me a totemic memory.

 Then, two springs later in 2020, just as we were plunged into lockdown, where the land had lain uglily bare for eighteen months, began to amass a formidable army of foxgloves.
-And then, at the height of summer, there it was: this extraordinary company of strident foxgloves, come as though bearing messages of great import.
+And then, at the height of summer, there it was: this extraordinary company of flagrant foxgloves, come as though bearing messages of great import.
 I had cause to reflect on these experiences last weekend when I attended a poetry event in Chepstow.
 I read two poems which arose directly from the experience of Storm Callum and its aftermath.
 Both poems can be read below.

 Landslip